 The South African was just getting starting, though.
 With the money he earned from the sale of Zip2, Elon immediately began another online company: X.Com.

-It was 1999, and there was another startup which had overlapping features with X.Com.
+It was 1999, and there was another startup that had overlapping features with X.com.

 SpaceX: off to colonize Mars

-SpaceX mission is to get people to Mars and to popularize space travel, or “to accelerate the advent of humanity becoming a space fairing civilization,” in Elon’s words.
+SpaceX’s mission is to get people to Mars and to popularize space travel.
+Or, as Elon puts it: “to accelerate the advent of humanity becoming a space fairing civilization.”

-Elon himself has admitted that at the beginning he thought the company had about 10% chance of succeeding.
+Elon has admitted that at the beginning, he thought the company had about a 10% chance of succeeding.
 His friends thought even that was too optimistic and tried to talk him out of the idea several times.

-But since then SpaceX has won contracts with NASA, been the first private company to deliver supplies to the International Space Station (ISS) that orbits Earth, and has even sent astronauts to the same station on June 2020.
+But since then, SpaceX has won contracts with NASA.
+It is the first private company that has delivered supplies to the International Space Station (ISS) that orbits Earth.
+And it even sent astronauts to that same station in June 2020.

 Missions to Moon and Mars

-SpaceX is now building a rocket, Starship, which, if everything works out, will be able to take about 100 people to the Moon and Mars.
+SpaceX is building a new rocket, Starship.
+If everything works out, it will be able to take about 100 people to the Moon and Mars.

 The first commercial flight to the Moon is programmed for 2023.
-And space-enamoured Japanese billionaire Yusaku Maezawa has already bought all the eight seats for that trip.
+And the flight is already sold out.
+Space-enamoured Japanese billionaire Yusaku Maezawa bought the 8 seats.

-The Mars journey is also programmed for the early 2020’s.
-The rocket will take about six months to get to Mars, and the first missions will be manned by NASA astronauts.
+The Mars journey is also programmed for the early 2020s.
+The rocket will take about six months to get to Mars.
+The first missions will be manned solely by NASA astronauts.